Shivnarine Chanderpaul: International career

 During the English summer of 1993, Chanderpaul travelled with the West Indies Under-19 cricket team to England.
 He was the team's most successful batsman during the Test series, scoring 372 runs at a batting average of 124.00, including a score of 203 not out in the first Test, at Trent Bridge in Nottingham.
 In the 1993–94 Red Stripe Cup, Chanderpaul was near the top of the batting averages, and, according to the Wisden Cricketers' Almanack, he was a "contentious selection" for the subsequent Test series against England, in which he was picked as an all-rounder who could bowl leg breaks as well as bat.
 He bowled 16 overs in England's first innings without taking a wicket, and scored 62 runs in the West Indies reply.
 Chanderpaul played four Tests during his debut series, and was third amongst West Indian batsmen in terms of both runs scored and batting average, getting 288 runs at 57.60.

-Over the following couple of years, Chanderpaul was in and out of the West Indian Test side, missing a visit by Australia altogether.
+Over the following couple of years, Chanderpaul was in and out of the West Indian Test team, missing a visit by Australia altogether.